DimiMikadze/Mira/README.md

 ## Key Features

+- **Configurable Data Points** – Define exactly what information to collect (company name, industry, funding, etc.) with custom descriptions for precise extraction.
+- **Intelligent Source Selection** – Enable/disable website crawling, LinkedIn analysis, Google Search, and executive summary generation based on your needs.
+- **Smart Early Termination** – Automatically stops processing when all data points reach high confidence scores, saving time and API costs.
-- **Multi-Agent Architecture** – Specialized agents handle company discovery, internal pages, LinkedIn, Google Search, and analysis, then merge results into one structured profile.
+- **Multi-Agent Architecture** – Specialized agents handle discovery, internal pages, LinkedIn, Google Search, and analysis, with intelligent orchestration.
-- **Flexible and Customizable** – Easily adapt agents, data points, and prompts to fit your workflows, pipelines, or research needs.
+- **Confidence Scoring & Source Attribution** – Each fact includes a confidence score (1-5) and references its source for transparency and trust.
+- **Company Criteria Matching** – Evaluate companies against custom criteria with fit scores (0-10) and detailed reasoning.
 - **Realtime Progress Events** – Emits structured events during execution so you can track and display live progress.
-- **Confidence Scoring & Source Attribution** – Each fact includes a confidence score and references its source for transparency.
-- **Company Criteria Matching** – Supports custom company criteria evaluation with scoring and reasoning.
-- **Service Layer for Data Gathering** – Built-in services handle scraping, Google Search, LinkedIn company data, and even cookie consent banners out of the box.
+- **Service Layer for Data Gathering** – Built-in services handle scraping, Google Search, LinkedIn company data, and cookie consent banners.
-- **Built-in Orchestration** – Coordinates agents, merges results, and manages sources consistently.
 - **Composable Core Library** – Framework-agnostic and publishable as an npm package, ready for Node.js/TypeScript projects.
 - **Example Next.js Frontend** – Shows how to consume the library with a simple web interface and live progress updates.

 ## How it works

-Mira only requires the company's website URL as input.
-From there, it defines a set of data points to collect, such as company name, industry, size, funding, and recent news.
-Each data point is mapped to where it is most likely found: landing page, internal pages like About or Careers, LinkedIn, or Google Search.
-These data points can be easily customized so the system is tailored to your specific research needs.
-During a run, agents collect the mapped data points and the orchestrator merges them using confidence scores and source attribution.

-**Flow**
+Mira takes a company's website URL and your configuration, then intelligently orchestrates multiple AI agents to gather comprehensive company information.
+You can customize exactly what data to collect and which sources to use.

+**Configuration**

+- **Data Points**: Define custom data points with names and descriptions (e.g., "industry": "Primary business sector or market vertical")
+- **Sources**: Enable/disable website crawling, LinkedIn analysis, Google Search, and executive summary generation
+- **Criteria**: Optionally provide company criteria for fit scoring and evaluation

+**Intelligent Orchestration**

-1. **Discovery agent** collects data from the landing page, extracts social profiles, and identifies relevant internal pages.
+1. **Discovery agent** analyzes the landing page, extracts social profiles, and identifies relevant internal pages
-2. **Internal pages agent** scans the discovered pages and extracts mapped data points.
+2. **Internal pages agent** (if enabled) scans discovered pages for data points that need improvement
-3. **LinkedIn agent** gathers additional company details from LinkedIn.
+3. **LinkedIn agent** (if enabled) gathers additional details, but only for missing or low-confidence data points
-4. **Google Search agent** queries for missing or low-confidence items and extracts structured facts from results.
+4. **Google Search agent** (if enabled) queries for remaining gaps using targeted searches
-5. **Company analysis agent** synthesizes the collected facts into a structured profile and, if provided, evaluates company criteria fit score with reasoning.
+5. **Company analysis agent** (if enabled) generates executive summary and/or evaluates company criteria fit

-**Merging and confidence**
+**Smart Early Termination**

+The system continuously monitors data point confidence scores.
+If all configured data points reach the minimum confidence threshold, processing automatically terminates early to save time and API costs.

+**Data Merging & Confidence**

-- Every data point includes a confidence score and a reference to its source.
+- Every data point includes a confidence score (1-5) and source attribution
-- When multiple sources provide the same field, higher confidence wins.
-Newer or more trusted sources can be favored based on the merge rules.
+- When multiple sources provide the same information, higher confidence scores take precedence
-- Realtime progress events are emitted throughout execution so you can track or display live status.
+- Real-time progress events are emitted throughout execution for live status tracking

 ## Architecture Diagram